jonatanlinden/PR/README.md

 A SPIN model is included, with linearizability checks of the operations.
 The -O flag has to be used (if SPIN version >= 6), the model is using the old scope rules.
+To perform a bit state space analysis:

+    spin -O -a prioq_model.pml
+    gcc -O2 -DMEMLIM=2048 -DBITSTATE -o pan pan.c
+    ./pan -w33